-The canals throughout and the half-timbered houses that rise above them make for exceptional photographs and views to admire.
+The canals throughout and the half-timbered houses above them make for exceptional photographs and views to admire.

 The Strasbourg city center is home to the world-famous Strasbourg Christmas Market for those who wish to visit in December.
-But you can enjoy the city year-round thanks to numerous sights to see, such as the picturesque neighborhood of La Petite France (little France) or the incredible Strasbourg Cathedral, among many others.
+But you can enjoy the city year-round thanks to numerous sights, such as the picturesque neighborhood of La Petite France (little France) or the incredible Strasbourg Cathedral, among many others.

-In fact, Strasbourg could be named as the best place to stay for many types of travelers: adventure-seekers, food-lovers, luxury vacationers…and that’s why we’d consider it the best all-around place to stay in the Alsace region.
+Strasbourg could be the best place to stay for many types of travelers: adventure-seekers, food-lovers, and luxury vacationers…and that’s why we’d consider it the best all-around place to stay in the Alsace region.
 Here are just a few of the things to do around town:

 - Stroll along the streets and canals of La Petite France